EllangoK/gpt-voice-companion/README.md

 A simple bot that allows you to converse with OpenAI's GPT models using ElevenLabs TTS.

-Input is currently only text, but ElevenLabs is used to produce a natural sounding voice.
+Allows for either voice or text input, and responds with a natural ElevenLabs voice.

 ![_image_](example.png)

-API access for both are required.
+API access for both OpenAI and ElevenLabs are required.

 # Installing

-1. Assuming you have python installed, all you need to do is
+1. Assuming you have python installed, to install this run the command below

         pip install -r requirements.txt